kevinslin/kevin-public/vault/res.books.the-art-of-learning.md

 - [[Presence as Parallel Lines|dendron://kevin-public/me.mm.presence-as-parallel-lines]]
 - **good** is a feeling - once you know it in one field, you can chase for it in other pursuits

 ## Key Points
 - on growth
     - [[Hermit Crab|dendron://kevin-public/me.mm.hermit-crab]] - growth = being vulnerable
     - invest in loss
     - have a rival
+    - use dirty players as a means of strengthening mental defenses

 - on resillience
     - find the soft zone
     - build [[Sandals|dendron://kevin-public/me.mm.sandals]] (vs forcing the world into compliance)
     - [[Presence as Parallel Lines|dendron://kevin-public/me.mm.presence-as-parallel-lines]] - one line is the presence and the awareness of the presence, when the two go out of sync, trouble happens

 - the learning process
     - start with fundamentals
     - [[dendron://kevin-public/res.books.the-art-of-learning.concepts.making-smaller-circles]] - once you have mastered the basics, make it smaller but keep the same feeling